 Salary imbalance causes persistent ongoing conflicts and high unproductive costs in companies and societies.

-Let`s talk about rightful and fair reward systems.
+Let`s talk about the rightful and fair reward systems.

 The salary considered to be just is a hygiene factor.
 In every business community.

-Because this theme, especially with regard to variable compensation components, has won considerable more social importance.
-This Community offers a discussion platform, intended not only to all experts and leaders in business and management, but also to all others who see themselves as "affected".
+Because this theme, especially about concerning to variable compensation components, has won considerably more social importance.
+This Community offers a discussion platform, intended not only to all experts and leaders in business and management but also to all others who see themselves as "affected".

 Neither average nor medians are a suitable basis for salary differentiation decisions.